Kotlin Help

 In the previous example:

-• the function returns the result of the .uppercase() function called on string.
+• The function returns the result of the .uppercase() function called on text.

 Lambda expressions can be used in a number of ways.
 You can: